Animal Control & Rescue Services

 There are no city ordinances prohibiting or restricting the keeping of livestock.
 However, there are some restrictions within many housing and commercial developments.
 Refer to your property owner's association for guidance or your subdivision regulations.

-We have a voluntary registration program for livestock to assist officers in locating animal owners in the event of an emergency, click the link for the online form.
+We have a voluntary registration program for livestock to assist officers in locating animal owners in the event of an emergency, click HERE for the online form.

 Animals for Sale or to “Give-Away”